ZLB: A Blockchain to Tolerate Colluding Majorities: The

-\paragraph{In memory transactions.} \blockchain is a blockchain that inherits the same \emph{Unspent Transaction Output (UTXO)} model as Bitcoin~\cite{Nak08}; the balance of each account in the system is stored in the form of a UTXO table.
+\blockchain is a blockchain that inherits the same \emph{Unspent Transaction Output (UTXO)} model of Bitcoin~\cite{Nak08}; the balance of each account in the system is stored in the form of a UTXO table.
 In contrast with Bitcoin, the number of maintained UTXOs is kept to a minimum in order to allow in-memory optimizations.
 Each entry in this table is a UTXO that indicates some amount of coins that a particular account, the `output' has.
 When a transaction transferring from source accounts $s_1, ..., s_x$ to recipient accounts $r_1, ..., r_y$ executes, it checks the UTXOs of accounts $s_1, ..., s_x$.
 If the UTXO amounts for these accounts are sufficient, then this execution consumes as many UTXOs as possible and produces another series of UTXOs now outputting the transferred amounts to $r_1, ..., r_y$ as well as what is potentially left to the source accounts $s_1, ..., s_x$.
 Maximizing the number of UTXOs to consume helps keeping the table compact.
-Each replicas can thus generally access the UTXO table directly in memory for faster execution of transactions.
+Each replica can typically access the UTXO table directly in memory for faster execution of transactions.